 Cheese Stuffed Keftedes

-Just when you thought that you couldn’t feel any more guilty eating big mounds of marinated meats and kebabs, the Greeks find a way – by cutting the kebabs open and stuffing the insides with melted cheese.
+Just when you thought that you couldn’t feel any more guilty eating big mounds of marinated meats and kebabs, the Greeks find a way!
+These keftedes are delicious marinated meat kebabs whose insides are stuffed with melted cheese.

 As you cut inside the meat, the melted cheese pours out forming a sumptuous melty, cheesy, meaty mess.
-The stuffed keftedes are filled with different cheeses depending on the taverna and the place in Greece – often their beloved feta, gouda or Roquefort.
+Different parts of Greece use different cheeses inside the kebab.
+This is often their beloved feta.
+However, gouda and Roquefort are also used.

-A Greek gyro is made using beef, pork or chicken.
-The meat is prepared on a rotisserie before being served with fries, chopped onions, and salad and then wrapped in pita bread.
-For the dressing, gyros are usually accompanied by a dollop of either tzatziki or a unique local sauce made up of mustard mixed with mayonnaise (much tastier than it sounds!).
+A Greek gyro is made using beef, pork, or chicken.
+The meat is prepared on a rotisserie before being served with fries, chopped onions, and salad.
+Then, the ingredients are wrapped in pita bread.

 The dishes contained here are the homemade classics that Greeks will often enjoy at home with their families.
 They are great choices when wondering what to eat in Greece though, and can be found at many tavernas and authentic Greek restaurants.